'Fifty Shades of Grey' started out as 'Twilight' fan fiction before becoming an international phenomenon

-The author of best-selling erotic romance novel, box-office hit and international phenomenon “Fifty Shades of Grey” is releasing a new companion book telling the story from leading man Christian Grey’s perspective.

-The new book, “Grey,” out Thursday, is a spinoff on the original “Fifty Shades of Grey.”

-What you may not realise is that “Fifty Shades” began as a fan fiction spinoff of the popular “Twilight” novels before it was published without an agent through a small, online writers community.
+“Fifty Shades of Grey” — the best-selling erotic romance novel, box-office hit and international phenomenon — began as a fan fiction spin-off on the “Twilight” novels before it was published without an agent through a small, online writers community.

 After reading the “Twilight” series, “Fifty Shades” author E.L.
 James started posting her own erotic take on the novels on Fanfiction.net, an online forum that allows fans to write stories based on the settings and characters in some of their favourite works.